Texas Department of Criminal Justice

-Because of its rich history and its status as the second largest prison system in the United States, TDCJ is often the focus of in-depth reports and documentaries, as well as many timely or breaking news stories.
+Because of its rich history and status as the second largest prison system in the United States, TDCJ is often the focus of reports, documentaries, and many timely or breaking news stories.
 PIO works with media throughout the world to tell the TDCJ story.
-It assists reporters in covering the agency and its events, as well as the activities of the Texas Board of Criminal Justice.
+It helps reporters cover the agency and its events, as well as the activities of the Texas Board of Criminal Justice.

-Last year, hundreds of news media calls were answered and information about agency policies, procedures and budget matters, individual inmates, prison programs and the death penalty was provided to reporters.
-PIO facilitates interviews between the media and inmates, and also spends a significant amount of time coordinating death row media interviews and serving as a media escort at each execution.
+Last year, hundreds of news media calls were answered and information about agency policies, procedures, budget matters, individual offenders, prison programs and the death penalty was provided to reporters.
+PIO arranges interviews between media and offenders, coordinates death row media interviews and serves as a media escort at executions.

-PIO distributes news releases and media advisories on various events and activities of significance and public interest.
+PIO distributes news releases and media advisories on significant agency events and activities of public interest.
 It also provides assistance to documentary and film producers, researchers and book authors.
-In addition to its external work with the media, PIO keeps agency staff informed of pertinent media coverage on a daily basis by posting news clips to the TDCJ Web site.

 It is the philosophy of the agency to be as candid as possible with media in order to inform the public of its activities.
 Information is given as allowed by agency policy and in accordance with state public information laws.
-A PIO staff member is always on call to answer media inquiries that come in after regular business hours.
+A PIO staff member is on call to answer media inquiries 24 hours a day.

 The Public Information Office is dedicated to responding to news media inquiries in a timely and accurate manner.
-By taking a proactive stance, the office is able to provide information about TDCJ's many positive programs to the media and educate the public on the workings of the agency.
+By taking a proactive stance, the office is able to provide information about TDCJ’s many positive programs and educate the public on the workings of the agency.